-With Old Man Winter’s wrath fully upon us, here is a twist on a classic hot toddy cocktail that is sure to warm the soul and indulge the senses by Ricardo Garcia, Beverage Director at Linwood’s Restaurant.
+Feeling under the weather?
+Hot Toddy to the rescue.
+With Old Man Winter wrathfully upon us, here is a twist on a classic hot toddy cocktail that is sure to warm the soul and indulge the senses by Ricardo Garcia, Former Beverage Director at Linwood’s Restaurant, located in our hometown of Owings Mills, Maryland.

 Eastern Shore Hot Toddy